Grow Valerian as a Natural Sleep Aid

 Valerian Roots make a gentle sleepy tea

-If you occasionally have trouble sleeping, then a mild sedative like Valerian can help.
-The roots of the plant when dried and made into a tea can gently bring you your zzz’s without the need of less natural medication.
-The way it works is by gradually making you sleepy and it can even improve your quality of sleep.
-Best of all, there’s no drowsiness in the morning like you’d have with conventional sleeping pills.
+Valerian is used as a mild sedative and is taken as a tea or in capsules.
+The way it works is by gradually making you drowsy and you fall into a natural sleep.
+Best of all, there’s no hangover in the morning like you’d have with conventional sleeping pills.

 Valerian for better sleep

 Valerian is non-habit-forming which is a good thing if you have irregular sleep patterns.
 You use second year roots for this purpose and once dried they can be simmered into a strong-tasting sleepy tea.
 Blend valerian with better tasting calming herbs such as chamomile, passion flower, and lemon balm if the flavour is too strong for you.

 The taste is why some people prefer to take valerian in capsules.
 You can fill empty capsules with your own dried herbs and keep them stored for up to a year.